John-Hernandez718/actiondetectionlab/README.md

 ## Introduction

 In this project, I architected a sophisticated honeynet within the Azure cloud ecosystem and meticulously integrated log sources from a multitude of resources into a Log Analytics workspace.
 This workspace serves as the foundation for Microsoft Sentinel to construct dynamic attack maps, initiate alerts, and orchestrate incident responses.
 Initially, I conducted a 24-hour evaluation of various security metrics in this intentionally vulnerable environment.
 Afterward, I implemented stringent security measures to enhance the system's defenses and performed a subsequent 24-hour assessment to gauge the effectiveness of these improvements.
 The comparative analysis of these metrics is presented below.
-The metrics we will showcase are:
+The metrics  will showcase are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)